 The Ultimate Venice Travel Guide

-Getting back to my blog tour on Northern Italy, I hope you all enjoyed reading my blog post on Como.
-I am now so excited to share with you my memorable time in the beautiful canal city of Venice!
-Whether you have already traveled to Venice or not, most people consider it to be the “Queen of the Adriatic Sea”, “City of Water”, “City of Masks”, “City of Bridges”, “The Floating City” and “City of Canals”.
+Venice is considered to be the “Queen of the Adriatic Sea”, “City of Water”, “City of Masks”, “City of Bridges”, “The Floating City” and “City of Canals”.
 Not only was the city of Venice just magical, the lifestyle is what truly amazed me!
 The locals travel, commute and live their lives around the canals.
 To me, it seems like a very difficult lifestyle, but the Venetian people are all used to living this traditional way of life.
 That is one thing about old-world Europe that I truly love; you could still experience cultural traditions that you cannot find anywhere else.

 **Please note that this blog post uses affiliate links meaning that if you make a purchase via my affiliate link, I receive a small commission at no additional cost to you.
 I only promote and talk about products and services that I have used and like.

-On Tuesday, May 29, we took the train from Como San Giovanni train station to Venezia Santa Lucia Railway Station via **Rail Europe.
-The train ride from Como to Venice is around three and a half hours with a transfer at Milano Centrale in Milan.
+We traveled to Venice via train through Rail Europe.
 The main train station in Venice is located right along the Grand Canal, so it is super easy to hop on a water taxi from there to your hotel.
 Thankfully, through SitInMySeats Travel, we had a private transfer waiting for us.
 I highly recommend everyone to book his or her own private transfer ahead of time, especially if you are hauling around a lot of luggage.
 It is so worth it!
 Our private transfer dropped us off right in front of our hotel.